The Masked Singer (American TV series): Performance and production

 The costume designs have received praise for being inventive, intricate, and impressive.
 Opinions of the performances have differed; Variety's Caroline Framke described them as mediocre, The New Yorker's Emily Nussbaum thought the choreography was elaborate, and Entertainment Weekly's Kristen Baldwin said some celebrities sound professional while others are more karaoke-like.
 The way the show is edited has attracted criticism; guesses have been called repetitive, episodes excessive in length, and unmaskings slow.
 Writing for Decider, Joel Keller found the program's pacing overwhelming.
 To fix the "manufactured" feeling, Hanh Nguyen of IndieWire felt a live broadcast would add excitement, as did those from Gold Derby and E!
 Online.
-Los Angeles Times television critic Lorraine Ali noted viewers on the West Coast discover which celebrity is unmasked later than those on the East Coast do because the show is not aired live across all time zones.
+Viewers on the West Coast discover which celebrity is unmasked later than those on the East Coast because the show is not aired live across all time zones.